jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 <small>Jump to: [Table of Contents]({{< ref "#contents" >}})</small>

-### Get a Travel Health Insurance {#insurance-travel}
+### Get Travel Health Insurance {#insurance-travel}

 A travel health insurance policy is important, because it covers a lot of things that a standard policy typically doesn't.
-For example, medical evacuation isn't something you'll see on a standard insurance policay — but if you end up pretty sick in a developing country, you'll want to be evacuated.
+For example, medical evacuation isn't something you'll see on a standard insurance policy — but if you end up pretty sick in a developing country, you'll want to be evacuated.

 Another, albeit more grisly, benefit is the repatriation of remains.
 If the worst happens, you don't want your family to end up spending a fortune trying to get you back home.